-- BNP Paribas complies with the law relating to transparency, anti-corruption and the modernisation of the economy ("Sapin II"), with the UK Bribery Act and the U.S. Foreign Corrupt Practices Act - All employees have the duty and the responsibility to support the Group in its commitment and to comply with the framework to prevent and fight corruption and influence peddling - To that end, specific training sessions are provided.
-At end of 2017, 96.2% of Group employees were trained on an ethics-related issue, including the Code of Conduct. - A Code of Conduct on Fighting Corruption, integrated into the Group Code of Conduct, provides definitions as well as examples to illustrate prohibited behaviours.
+- BNP Paribas complies with the law relating to transparency, anti-corruption and the modernisation of the economy ("Sapin II"), with the UK Bribery Act, the U.S. Foreign Corrupt Practices Act and the Modern Slavery Act - All employees have the duty and the responsibility to support the Group in its commitment and to comply with the framework to prevent and fight corruption and influence peddling - To that end, specific training sessions are provided including a new "Fight Against Corruption" training mandatory for all staff.
+At end of 2018, 96.2% of Group employees were trained on an ethics-related issue, including the Code of Conduct. - A Code of Conduct on Fighting Corruption, integrated into the Group Code of Conduct, provides definitions as well as examples to illustrate prohibited behaviours.
 In case of violation of this Code, employees face disciplinary measures.